Blog

 $ cut -d, -f4 –complement osint.csv > oshint.csv

 This will remove the fourth column of osint.csv and save it to oshint.csv.
-If you remove –complement, you’ll remove all columns except for column 4.
+If you remove –complement, you’ll remove all columns except column 4.

 To learn more about this Linux command, check out this article.